Achieve More with Issuetrak’s Automation Features

 Auto Assignments allow you to assign issues to certain users or groups upon submission.
 You can designate the destination of the issue based on a number of different field values, including Issue Type or Subtype, the priority of the issue, the date or time that the issue was submitted and more.

 The criteria for issue assignment can be simple (assign all issues submitted between 5pm and 7pm to User A) or more complex (assign all issues submitted on Monday from users belonging to a certain organization with a particular Issue Type to User B).
 The user then receives an automated notification alerting them that an issue has been assigned to them.

-Escalation Rules prevent issues from sitting open or idle for too long by automatically escalating them based on certain conditions.
+Workflows prevent issues from sitting open or idle for too long by automatically escalating them based on certain conditions.
 Once the conditions have been met, the software can kick off a number of different possible actions -- from sending out email notifications to adding a pre-defined note to the issue.
 This automation feature serves as a useful failsafe to ensure that forgotten or missed issues never slip permanently through the cracks.

 Substatus Rules allow you to automatically update issues to a different Substatus when certain events occur.
 For example, if an issue’s Substatus is “User Response Needed,” its Substatus could be updated to “Under Review” as soon as the submitter adds that response (via a note).